Source code for squidpy.experimental.im._calculate_image_features

 )

-if parsed.squidpy_summary or parsed.squidpy_texture or parsed.squidpy_color_hist:
+if parsed.squidpy_summary or parsed.squidpy_texture or parsed.squidpy_histogram:

-if not parts:
+if not feature_blocks:

 return pd.DataFrame(index=cell_ids)